MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SrcDoc** - Original location of document (in case of SaveAs)

+#### Office.PowerPoint.PPT.IOS.RehearseView.RehearsalSummaryPage

+Event is triggered when summary page has finished loading.
+This event helps us capture the performance of the summary page.
+It tells how much time it takes for the rehearsal summary service page to load on the client.
+It is required to keep the feature performant.

+The following fields are collected:

+- **PayloadCreationTime** - This is the time taken in milliseconds to create payload.

+- **PostUrlCallTime** - This is the time taken in milliseconds to send the post URL call.

+- **RehearseSessionId** - This is speech front door session ID.
+We can use this to debug service logs.

+- **SummaryPageErrorReceived** - This is a Boolean value which indicates if summary page was received or error occurred.

+- **SummaryPageHtmlLoadTime** - This is the time taken in milliseconds to load summarypageHtml.

+- **SummaryPageLoadStartTime** - This is the time taken in milliseconds receive first response from the server.

+- **SummaryPageLoadTime** - Time taken to load summary page.
+This includes payload creation time.

+- **ThumbnailsCount** - This is the total number of thumbnails that will be part of summary page.

+#### Office.PowerPoint.PPT.IOS.RehearseView.StartSession

+This event is triggered when the user clicks on start session.
+This event helps us capture how many users are using the Presenter coach feature on iOS.
+When combined with Office.PowerPoint.PPT.iOS.RehearseView it will tell us how many users successfully completed the rehearsal session and how many couldn’t.
+This is our first indicator of crashes or errors in the feature.

+The following fields are collected:

+- None

 #### Office.PowerPoint.PPT.Mac.Shell.PrintInfo

 Collected whenever an export PDF operation has completed and contains information about the success of the operation.
 This information is critical to identify the success of export PDF operations for our application.